Responsibility for the burning of Smyrna

 The question of who was responsible for starting the burning of Smyrna continues to be debated, with Turkish sources mostly attributing responsibility to Greeks or Armenians, and vice versa.
 Other sources, on the other hand, suggest that at the very least, Turkish inactivity played a significant part on the event.

-However, the majority of non-Turkish researchers agree that the fire was caused by Turkish soldiers in order to completely eradicate the Christian presence in Anatolia.
+The majority of non-Turkish researchers agree that the fire was caused by Turkish soldiers in order to completely eradicate the Christian presence in Anatolia.

 Sources claiming Turkish responsibility

 George Horton

 Greek refugees mourning victims of the Smyrna events.

-George Horton was the U.S. Consul General of Smyrna; an anti-Turkish sentiment is explicit in his writings.
+George Horton was the U.S. Consul General of Smyrna.
 He was compelled to evacuate Smyrna on 13 September, and arrived in Athens on 14 September.
 In 1926, he published his own account of what happened in Smyrna, titled The Blight of Asia.
 He included testimonies from a number of eyewitnesses, and quoted a number of contemporary scholars.